Project and Report Examples

 Society of American Forestry Policy Committee Member

-I am currently a member of the Society of American Forestry (SAF), which aims to advance sustainable management of forest resources through science, education, and technology.
-I am serving on the SAF Policy Committee, which is a 3-year term (2021-2024).
-The Policy Committee writes SAFs position statements, which serve as a foundation to guide SAFs actions on particular issues and act as a catalyst to further dialogue and engagement with policymakers, the media, partner organizations, and SAF units.
+Since 2000, I have been a member of the Society of American Forestry (SAF), which aims to advance sustainable management of forest resources through science, education, and technology.
+From 2021-2024 I served on the SAF Policy Committee, whose responsibility is to generate and update SAFs position statements.
+These position statements serve as a foundation to guide SAFs actions on particular issues and act as a catalyst to further dialogue and engagement with policymakers, the media, partner organizations, and SAF units.
 Here is a link to the comprehensive list of SAF position statements, Position Statements (eforester.org)

 Author, ThinkWood Continuing Education Unit on How to Calculate the Carbon Footprint of a Building